 Should I blame ‘tech neck’ – the early creasing syndrome caused by chinning down on my laptop – currently debated by dermatologists?
 True, constant mobility puts a strain on the neck’s thin skin.
 But a deficit of plumpness post-menopause, illness or, sadly, weight loss, shows up signs of ageing more.
 Aided by sagging skin, the platysmal bands (those vertical, rope-like muscles) protrude in a turkey-like fashion and that stubborn little fat pad under the jaw begins to look like a second chin.

-I’ll have to wait a couple of years to see if the ‘fat jab’ – which has just ended trials in the US – gets a UK licence.
+I’ll have to wait a few more years to see if the ‘fat jab’ – which has just ended trials in the US – gets a UK licence.
 Meanwhile, what to do with all these crinkles?
 Ladling on the cream won’t always help, warns Dr Gregory Bays Brown, US plastic surgeon and founder of RéVive skincare.
 ‘Neck skin is thin, has fewer sebaceous and sweat glands, and can be sensitive,’ he tells me.
 ‘If a cream is too rich, in time irritation shows up as redness in the crease lines.’
 Lighter, quickly absorbed creams or serums are best for comfort, he advises.

 Speaking of redness, ‘Necks flush easily because the thin skin shows up any increase in blood flow,’ Sally Penford, education manager at the International Dermal Institute and Dermalogica reminds me.
 She recommends keeping cooling Dermalogica UltraCalming Mist (1) £28.60 (dermalogica.co.uk, 01372 363600) in my bag to quell prickly, hot-under-the-collar episodes.
 And wearing a broad spectrum (UVA/B) sunscreen helps protect against redness and rough skin.